Franklin Canyon Park: A Complete Guide

 Franklin Canyon Park is located between Beverly Hills and San Fernando Valley.
-Franklin canyon park is a 605-acre park is tucked into a canyon in the Santa Monica Mountains in Beverly Hills that includes an abundance of natural and artificial attractions, which include more than five miles of trails, a duck pond, picnic areas, a Coldwater canyon park, and a lake that spans three acres.
+It is a 605-acre park tucked into a canyon in the Santa Monica Mountains in Beverly Hills that includes an abundance of natural and artificial attractions, which include more than five miles of trails, a duck pond, picnic areas, a Coldwater canyon park, and a lake that spans three acres.

 The land has been a park since 1981 when the National Park Service bought it from the Doheny family; earlier than that, it was a cattle ranch for almost 50 years.
 The land is presently managed through the Mountains Recreation and Conservation Authority.

 One of the park’s famous spots is Heavenly Pond, a duck pond teeming with avian activity.
-In addition to the ducks who stay in Franklin Canyon Park all year, many birds making their way north or south alongside the Pacific Flyway pause here.
+In addition to the ducks who stay all year, many birds making their way north or south alongside the Pacific Flyway pause here.

 The ducks and migratory birds spend time alongside the close Franklin Canyon Reservoir.
-The reservoir sits withinside the center of a flat trail known as the Reservoir Loop, featured in “The Andy Griffith Show” among different tv and film appearances.
+The reservoir sits within the center of a flat trail known as the Reservoir Loop, featured in “The Andy Griffith Show” among different TV and film appearances.

 It is common to look at families with strollers and puppies ambling across the 1.4-mile loop.
 If you need a more extraordinarily challenging hike, test out Hastain Trail or Berman Trail, each pretty moderate hike in the park.